gosling-lang/gos/doc/user_guide/themes.rst

     gos.Track(...).encode(...).view()

-You can explore built-in themes in the `Theme Playground`_.
+You can explore the available built-in themes in the `Theme Playground`_.

 Custom Themes
 =============

-A custom theme may be specified by modifying by existing built-in theme, or creating a theme from scratch, and registering it globally.
+A custom theme may be specified by extending an existing built-in theme, or creating a theme from scratch, and adding it to the :code:`gos.themes` registry.

 .. code-block:: python